neuralmagic/deepsparse/integrations/haystack/README.md

 ```

 ## Haystack Pipeline ##
-The haystack pipeline is a non traditional pipeline which constructs Haystack nodes which are used for document retrieval or any other Haystack task.
+The haystack pipeline is a non traditional pipeline which constructs Haystack nodes used for document retrieval or any other Haystack task.
 Said another way, this pipeline provides an API for constructing a document_store, retriever, and pipeline like the workflow described in [Document Retrieval with Haystack](#Document-Retrieval-with-Haystack)

 This pipeline supports all Haystack document stores, nodes, and pipelines as well as the DeepSparse integrated nodes `DeepSparseEmbeddingRetriever` and `DeepSparseDensePassageRetriever`.
 Users can control which nodes are included via the `config` argument.
 ``` python3